2) Lifestyle and diet don’t make a difference

 Vitamin D helps with the absorption of calcium from the foods that we eat so it’s important that there is a balance between the two.
 We mostly get vitamin D from sunlight throughout the year (we should spend at least 15 minutes, 3 times a week in the sun) and from foods such as oily fish, eggs and fortified cereals and breads.

->Find out more about which vitamins you need in our article: How much vitamins, minerals & supplements do women need?
+>Find out more about which vitamins you need in our article: Which vitamins and supplements do women need?

-With hormones changing and oestrogen levels dropping, there is also an increased risk of heart disease and osteoporosis.
-So, a healthy diet is essential during this time including plenty of vegetables and fruit, green leafy vegetables, lean proteins, wholegrains and legumes.
+With hormone levels changing and oestrogen levels dropping, there is also an increased risk of heart disease and osteoporosis developing.
+A healthy diet to support is essential both going forward and during perimenopause and menopause that includes plenty of fruit and vegetables, green leafy vegetables, lean proteins, wholegrains and legumes.

 Sleep and taking some time for yourself to relax can equally play an important role.
-With mood swings potentially taking hold, practicing some mindfulness can work wonders in keeping you in good mental health.
+With low mood and mood swings potentially taking hold, CBT and practicing some mindfulness for example can help to support better mental health.